wynn0123/cap/docs/index.md

 ## License

 Cap is licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) for more information.

 ***